Lohengrin (opera): Composition

 Lohengrin stood suddenly revealed before me in full armor at the center of a comprehensive dramatic adaptation of the whole material. ...
 I struggled manfully against the temptation to set down the plan on paper.
 But I was fooling myself: no sooner had I stepped into the noonday bath than I was seized by such desire to write Lohengrin that, incapable of lingering in the bath for the prescribed hour, I leapt out after only a few minutes, scarcely took the time to clothe myself again properly, and ran like a madman to my quarters to put what was obsessing me on paper.
 This went on for several days, until the entire dramatic plan for Lohengrin had been set down in full detail.

 By 3 August 1845 he had worked out the prose draft.
-Wagner, with his head in a whirl, wrote to his brother, Albert, the following day, 4 August 1845:
+Wagner wrote to his brother, Albert, the following day, 4 August 1845: